How to get started with dropshipping

-You also have to think long term, so search engine optimization and email marketing should also be a focus.
+You also have to think long-term, so search engine optimization and email marketing should also be a focus.
 Collect emails from the start and set up automated email sequences that offer discounts and special offers.
-It’s an easy way to leverage your existing customer base and generate revenue without additional advertising and marketing spend.
+It’s an easy way to leverage your existing customer base and generate revenue without additional advertising and marketing spending.

 6. Analyze and optimize

 You will never have a set-and-forget advertising or marketing solution.
-You need to constantly test new opportunities and fine-tune current campaigns, which allows you to know when to optimize or shift campaign spend.
+You need to constantly test new opportunities and fine-tune current campaigns, which allows you to know when to optimize or shift campaign spending.